msanvarov/bettermode/README.md

     - Some operations, like editing inherited permissions, could benefit from asynchronous processing to avoid blocking important user interactions.
     - **Optimization**: A background jobs or a message queue (like RabbitMQ or Kafka) for operations that can be processed asynchronously, such as cascading permission updates.

-7.  **Database Transaction Management:**

-    - Transactions are not explicitly managed, which could lead to inconsistencies given concurrent access.
-    - **Optimization**: Use transactional workflows to ensure consistency, especially when creating or updating complex nested structures like groups and permissions.